-• Profitability.
+- ARR and FTR Offset.
+ARRs and FTRs served as an effective, but not total, offset to congestion.
+ARR and FTR revenues offset 98.2 percent of the total congestion costs including the Day-Ahead Energy Market and the balancing energy market in PJM for the 2013 to 2014 planning period.
+In the 2012 to 2013 planning period, total ARR and FTR revenues offset 92.6 percent of the congestion costs. - Profitability.
 FTR profitability is the difference between the revenue received for an FTR and the cost of the FTR.
 The cost of self-scheduled FTRs is zero in the FTR profitability calculation.
-FTRs were profitable overall, with \$677.5 million in profits for physical entities, of which \$309.5 million was from self-scheduled FTRs, and \$442.2 million for financial entities.
+FTRs were profitable overall, with \$720.4 million in profits for physical entities, of which \$355.1 million was from self-scheduled FTRs, and \$495.1 million for financial entities.
+FTRs were undervalued in the auctions compared to their returns from congestion revenue, despite the fact that the payout ratio was less than 1.0.
 Not every FTR was profitable.
-FTR profits were high for the first three months of 2014 due in large part to very high January congestion prices and higher than normal congestion prices in February and March.
+FTR profits were high for the first six months of 2014 due in large part to very high January congestion prices and higher than normal congestion prices in February and March.